-A doctor may be able to detect the signs and symptoms of an eating disorder during a medical exam, but they rarely give a definitively diagnose an eating disorder based on physical symptoms alone.
+A doctor may be able to detect the signs and symptoms of an eating disorder during a medical exam, but they rarely give a definitive diagnosis of the condition based on physical symptoms alone.

-Eating disorders are complex mental health conditions that require a thorough assessment by a mental health professional such as a psychiatrist, psychologist, or licensed clinical social worker.
-Many mental health professionals use an eating disorder examination questionnaire.
+Eating disorders are complex mental health conditions that require a thorough assessment by a mental health provider or care provider, such as a psychiatrist, psychologist, or licensed clinical social worker.
+Many mental health providers use an eating disorder examination questionnaire.

 During a medical exam, a doctor may perform a physical examination and lab tests to rule out other medical conditions that may be causing similar symptoms.
-They may also ask about your eating habits, weight loss or weight gain, if you are taking diet pills, if there is any self induced vomiting and see if your body mass index shows any indicative signs of a diagnosis that suggests disordered eating.
+They may also likely ask questions about your eating habits, including your food intake, weight loss or gain, and other related behaviors, if you are taking diet pills, if there is any self-induced vomiting, and see if your body mass index shows any indicative signs of a diagnosis that suggests disordered eating.
+It is important to know the symptoms and be aware of what your provider is assessing, including abnormal intake patterns and other behaviors.

-Most often an eating disorder diagnosis is determined by a mental health professional who can assess the individual's thoughts, feelings, and behaviors related to food and body image.
+Most often, an eating disorder diagnosis is determined by a mental health provider who can assess how you feel, including your thoughts, feelings, and behaviors related to food and body image.

 What if I do Not Want to See a Doctor?

-If you are concerned that you may have an eating disorder such as anorexia nervosa, bulimia nervosa, or a binge eating disorder and are hesitant to go to your doctor, you can visit the National Eating Disorders Association and take their online quiz.
+If you are concerned that you may have an eating disorder such as anorexia nervosa, bulimia nervosa, or a binge eating disorder and are hesitant to go to your doctor, you can visit the National Eating Disorders Association and take their online quiz to get a preliminary idea of your risk.

 It is important to talk to eating disorder professionals who can provide a comprehensive evaluation and determine appropriate treatment.
+You may want to make a list of your symptoms or concerns before talking to a professional, as this can help you get the support or diagnosis you need.
 Eating disorders can have serious physical and psychological consequences, even death if left untreated.

 How Doctors Diagnose Eating Disorders

 Various experts diagnose eating disorders.
-Your family doctor and mental health specialists, ranging from counselors, psychologists to psychiatrists.
-When a physician does a physical exam they can apply diagnostic criteria by looking at an individual's physical complications, medical complications, and noticing symptoms around eating behaviors.
+Family doctors are often the primary care providers involved in early detection, along with mental health specialists, ranging from counselors, psychologists to psychiatrists.
+When a health care provider does a physical exam, they can apply diagnostic criteria by looking at an individual’s physical complications, medical complications, and noticing symptoms around eating behaviors.

 When someone has healthy eating habits, family members often do not see the warning signs of anorexia, bulimia nervosa and binge eating disorders.
+Primary care providers may assess risk factors such as genetic, social, or behavioral influences that increase the likelihood of developing an eating disorder, prompting further investigation.
 Usually someone has an obsession to lose weight yet they appear to have a healthy diet and normal eating habits they could be suffering from an obsessive compulsive disorder.

-Physical and psychological evaluations allow the proper diagnosis for treating eating disorders.
+Physical and psychological evaluations by the health care team allow the proper diagnosis for treating eating disorders.

 What Criteria Are Used to Diagnose Eating Disorders?

-This book gives detail criteria to determine not only the level of serious illnesses by categorizing as mild to severe, it also gives the specific type of disordered eating such as anorexia, bulimia, and binge eating disorders.
+This book gives detailed criteria to determine not only the level of serious illnesses by categorizing as mild to severe, it also gives the specific type of disordered eating, including anorexia, bulimia, and binge eating disorders.
+Some things, including dieting or exercise habits, may mimic eating disorder symptoms but are not always indicative of a disorder.

 Although eating disorders are serious illnesses with physical and emotional complications, there are no laboratory tests to detect eating disorders.